MSU provides wireless throughout the MSU campus and select off-site locations.

 Users with an MSU NetID can access MSU Wi-Fi (SSID) MSUnet, MSUnet 2.0, or MSUnet 3.0.

 Guest users without an MSU NetID should join the Wi-Fi network (SSID) MSUnet Guest, MSUnet Guest 2.0, or MSUnet Guest 3.0.
 Guest access has limited bandwidth.

 Wi-Fi in Residence Halls

 MSU provides Wi-Fi in common areas and classroom spaces in all residence halls.
-While MSU is currently engaged in a project to install wireless network services throughout residence hall rooms, some student rooms still require access points to access Wi-Fi.
+All residence hall rooms are Wi-Fi ready.